-According to Roman law, outside the walls of the city, along the main roads (such as the Appian Way), many Christian catacombs were built from the 2nd century onwards.
-Catacombs were built as a maze of narrow underground passages, in whose walls were dug graves, for one or more bodies, laid out vertically.
-Walking through these dark passages is a thrilling experience and you will be very impressed by the air of mistery and vastness.
+According to Roman law, outside the walls of the city, along with the main roads (such as the Appian Way), many Christian catacombs were built from the 2nd century onwards.
+Catacombs were built like a maze of narrow underground passages, in whose walls were dug graves, for one or more bodies, laid out vertically.
+Walking through these dark passages is a thrilling experience and you will be very impressed by the air of mystery and vastness.

-Did you already know this underground places and passages in Rome?
+Did you already know these underground places and passages in Rome?
 Have you already experienced them?
-Tell us your experiences!
+Tell us about your experiences!